po1sigala/live/01-Class-Content/01-HTML-Git-CSS-dev/01-Activities/16-Stu_HTML-display/README.md

-# 🐛 Images and Navigation Bar Items are Not Displaying Correctly
+# 🐛 List Items and Boxes are Not Displaying Correctly

 Work with a partner to resolve the following issue(s):

-* Users should be able to see a horizontal navigation bar.
+* Users should be able to see a horizontal navigation bar with three list items side-by-side.

-* Users should be able to see three images.
+* Users should be able to see three boxes.

-* Users should be able to see one image on each line.
+* Users should be able to see the boxes centered and stacked on top of each other.

 ## Expected Behavior

-* All list items in the navigation bar should display inline.
+* All three list items in the navigation bar should display inline.

-* All images should be visible.
+* All three boxes should be visible.

-* Each image should appear centered and on its own line.
+* Each box should appear centered and on its own line.

 ## Actual Behavior

 * Each list item in the navigation bar displays on its own line.

-* Two images are visible and one is not displayed.
+* Two boxes are visible and one is not displayed.

-* The two visible images display inline.
+* The two visible boxes display inline and aligned to the left.

 ## Assets